 The Caribbean is truly the epitome of a winter sun destination.
 With its low humidity and mild evening temperatures, winter is the best season to take a trip to the Caribbean.
 As you might know, however, the Caribbean is much more than just one destination.
 In fact, its made up of over five thousand islands, reefs and cays, each and every one of which has something unique to offer.
 As there are so many Caribbean destinations to choose from, a great way to decide on which one suits you best is to check out our handy quiz for a personalised recommendation.

 A few things a winter holiday to the Caribbean is sure to deliver is white sand beaches, cerulean waves and lush green forests inhabited by beautiful flora and tropical birds.
-Snorkelling and scuba diving is a dream in these waters, where colourful fish, imposing shipwrecks and coral reefs abound.
+Molokini snorkel tour and scuba diving is a dream in these waters, where colourful fish, imposing shipwrecks and coral reefs abound.
 In fact, one of the best ways to explore the island coastlines is by water.
-Hiring a powerboat or going on a kayaking tour are great options for budding explorers.
+Hiring a powerboat or going on a kayaking tour are great options for budding explorers, just make sure you have your kayak storage on you if you did decide to bring your own kayak.
 But these islands also have amazing communities and cultures to discover in between catching waves and digging your toes in the sand, and a Caribbean holiday should never be rushed.
 Consider yourself on ‘island time’.

 There are many sides to Thailand, and the rich cultural heritage seeps through them all.
 Many tourists will find themselves in the energetic and vibrant party city of Bangkok or the vibrant heart of Chiang Mai.
 While these are both incredible destinations to visit, one of the best things about Thailand is that not far from these metropolitan hubs the traditional farming village is still thriving alongside small-scale fisheries and Buddhist temples.
 Theravada Buddhism unifies all aspects of life in Thai culture, and the tiered temple rooftops are iconic of the country.
 Thai culture can also be tasted in its famous cuisine, made with fresh local ingredients like lemongrass, chilli and seafood wherever you go.